 50–100+ |

-5–10 g each |
+5–10g each |

 Note: When serving multiple varieties, you can comfortably reduce per-person grams while increasing overall variety.

-What Size Is the Smallest That Still Feels Luxurious?Â
+What Size Is the Smallest That Still Feels Luxurious?

+Here's a secret that chefs love: luxury isn't about volume; it's about intention.
 Yes, 10 grams per person is enough to make an unforgettable experience.
 How you present it is what matters.

 Tip: Treat caviar like fine jewelry.
-A small accent can change the entire look.Â
+A small accent can change the entire look.

 How Does the Serving Size Differ With Caviar Type?